 - Call 831-755-4521 during normal business hours and 831-755-5100 after normal business hours.
 When calling the after-hours line, ask for the Hazardous Materials Team, who will transfer you to the on-call Health Officer.

 - Health Department staff will provide additional guidance and authorization to send specimens to the MCHD PHL.

 7. Under the guidance of Monterey County Health Department staff, collect appropriate specimens.

 - Obtain a nasopharyngeal swab (NP) swab using synthetic fiber swabs with plastic shafts placed in separate vials of 2-3 mL viral transport media (VTM).

 - Public Health may request additional specimens such as sputum if the patient has a productive cough..

 - Specimens should be refrigerated at 2-8° C until they can be transferred to the Monterey County Public Health Laboratory.

 - Specimens received at the MCHD PHL by 10:00am will be resulted the same business day afternoon.
 Specimens received between 10:0am and 1:00pm will be resulted by 9:00am the next business day.
 Specimens received after 1:00pm will be resulted the next business afternoon.

-8. Clinicians with patients who do not meet the above critieria for testing at the MCHD PHL can opt to collect specimens according to Lab Corp and/or Quest directions and submit them to commercial laboratories for COVID-19 testing.
+8. Clinicians with patients who do not meet Priority 1 and 2 criteria for testing at the MCHD PHL can opt to collect specimens according to Lab Corp, BioReference, and/or Quest directions and submit them to commercial laboratories for COVID-19 testing.